 The application begins with a series of screening questions to ensure that you are eligible to apply.
-Note that candidates with prior flying experience will not be accepted into the BA FPP.
-You are then given 18 multiple choice questions relating to a variety of fields.
+You are then given 18 multiple-choice questions relating to a variety of fields.
 These include your personal motivations for applying to BA Future Pilots Programme, challenges you expect to face, workplace situations and behaviors, technical questions and brand knowledge.
-There are further multiple choice questions detailing your flight experience, if any, and your visa qualifications.
+There are further multiple-choice questions detailing your flight experience, if any, and your visa qualifications.

 Your CV should detail your work experience and academic achievements to date along with any skills or hobbies you want BA to know.

-Within your application, you need to choose one of the three flight training organisations participating in the BA Future Pilots Programme: Oxford Aviation Academy, CTC Aviation or Flight Training Europe.
-Please note that you can only choose one organisation and each one has a slightly different testing stage which we detail below.
+Within your application, you need to choose one of the three flight training organisations participating in the BA Future Pilots Programme: Oxford Aviation Academy, CTC Aviation, or Flight Training Europe.
+Please note that you can only choose one organisation and each one has a slightly different testing stage (outlined below).

 The following table provides an outline to the tests you will face according to the flight training organisation you choose.

 |Oxford Aviation Academy||Flight Training Europe||CTC Aviation|